Department of Elementary and Secondary Education Logo

 Instructions: Your USSYP submission must contain the Application Form plus Parts I–VI to be considered a complete application package.

-The application package is to be completed by the student, typed, or printed clearly and contain no more than two pages for the student Application Form plus four additional pages for Parts I–VI listed below (maximum of 6 pages total — Application Form plus 4 pages containing Parts I–VI).
+The application package is to be completed by the student, typed, or printed clearly (blue or black ink) and contain no more than two pages for the student Application Form plus four additional pages for Parts I–VI listed below (maximum 6 pages total: 2-page Application Form plus 4 pages containing Parts I–VI).
+Word format is preferred.

 Use the headings below and organize your responses accordingly.
 You do not need to list everything you have accomplished; however, include all pertinent information relevant to your leadership qualities, community or public service and volunteerism.